A superconducting on-chip microwave cavity for tunable hybrid systems with optically trapped Rydberg atoms: Introduction

 Here, we report the development of an on-chip superconducting microwave cavity which has been optimized for the electric dipole-coupling to Rydberg transitions in optically trapped ultra-cold atomic ensembles.
 The chosen resonance frequency is around~$\qty{11}{\giga\hertz}$, which is directly compatible with state-of-the art superconducting qubits.
 In addition to the microwave field, our resonator design enables the application of a dc electric field for tuning the Rydberg transitions into and out of resonance as well as compensating stray electric fields from the chip surface, e.g.~due to adsorbates~\cite{hattermann2012, chan2014, kaiser2022, ocola2024}.
 We discuss the geometric boundary conditions that allow the chips to be approached by a high-intensity focused laser beam and devise the layout of the circuit based on the expected profile of the resulting atom-trap.
 As a next step, we demonstrate how to optimize the geometric details of the superconducting resonator for achieving large vacuum Rabi frequencies and reveal that even with conservative parameter estimates the strong-coupling regime is within reach.
-Finally, we present an implementation of the optimized microwave chip and show experimental results of its characterization in a cold-atom dilution-refrigerator.
+Finally, we present an implementation of the optimized microwave chip and show experimental results of its characterization in a cold-atom dilution refrigerator.
 We discuss in particular the dependence of cavity properties on temperature and applied dc~voltage.
-Our device and results pave the way for strongly-coupled and tunable atom-superconductor hybrid systems at \unit{\milli\kelvin}~temperatures, potentially enabling novel on-chip quantum experiments with Rydberg atoms~\cite{patton2013, pritchard2014, sarkany2015, sarkany2018} and advances in quantum frequency-conversion~\cite{han2018, covey2019, petrosyan2024}.
+Our device and results pave the way for a new generation of tunable superconductor-atom hybrid systems in a \unit{\milli\kelvin}~environment and in the strong-coupling regime.